Behavioral Finance: Bounded Rationality, "Irrational" Beliefs and "Non-Standard" Preferences

 7. Arbitrage Involvement and Security Prices (with Baixiao Liu and Wei Xu), 2019, Management Science 65, 2858-2875.

-"The presence of a well-functioning shorting market helps correct under-pricing."
+"The presence of a well-functioning shorting market can help correct under-pricing."

 We propose that the presence of a deep and liquid short-selling market allows hedge funds to hedge their long positions, thereby allowing them to trade more aggressively on under-pricing and make markets more efficient.
 To test our proposition, we utilize the institutional feature in Hong Kong in virtue of which only stocks added to a special list can be shorted.